haanh764/march_madness/README.md

 #####
 This repository contains source code for our ELT pipeline based on AWS.
 AWS S3 is used as data lake, there are 3 separated buckets serving:
 - Source data
-- ML models and require data for ML model
+- ML models and required data for ML model
 - Dashboard data and dashboard content

 ![buckets.png](./img/buckets.png)